Early Modern Europe

 M.A., History, University of Notre Dame

-M.A.R., Religion (Liturgical Studies), Yale Divinity School and Yale Institute of Sacred Music
+M.A.R., Religion (Liturgical Studies), Yale Divinity School and Yale Institute of Sacred Music,

-Certificate in Reformed Studies
+with Certificate in Reformed Studies

 - Religious cultures in early modern Europe

 Grants, Fellowships, and Awards (selected)

 2022 Liturgical Studies Prize, Yale Institute of Sacred Music

 2021 Hugh Porter Award, Yale Institute of Sacred Music

 2017 Nanovic Institute for European Studies Graduate Research and Travel Grant

 2017 Institute for Scholarship in the Liberal Arts, Professional Development Grant